Specialization in Narrative Filmmaking (Bachelor of Arts in Media) (MDAS25)The Media School

 - Three (3) credit hours from the following:

-- P: Completion of an application for internship credit (available on the school website) and school approval.
+- P: Application for internship credit approved by the school.
+Application is available on the Media School website.
 Students secure an internship and enroll for one, two or three credit hours, based on at least 120 work hours per credit hour with a maximum of three credit hours applied toward the B.A.J.
 Student must write a critical analysis paper and be evaluated by a workplace supervisor.
 May be repeated for a maximum of 3 credit hours in JOUR-J 492, MSCH-I 492, and MSCH-X 474.
 S/F grading.
 (1–3 credit hours.)

 - GPA, Minimum Grade, and Other Requirements.
 Each of the following: